Jeanne Clark, OP

 Nancy Keating, Poet & Artist

 Tom Stock is a retired science teacher and gifted naturalist.
 A published poet and puppeteer, Tom brings knowledge, joy and a deep reverence for all creation to everything he does.
 Nancy Keating is also a renowned poet and artist.
 She has her own business creating hand-knitted scarves and shawls that are true works of art.
-When she is not out working in the fields, she can be found sitting under the trees knitting away.
+When she is not out working in the fields, she can be found sitting under the trees knitting away, and is a professor at Farmingdale State College.
 This husband and wife team bring love and great humor whenever they are at the farm.
 And lots of poetry!